nickshen/pear-rails/README.md

 ### Prerequisites

-In order to upload a picture as your profile image, be sure to register your email on Gravatar: https://en.gravatar.com/
+* In order to upload a picture as your profile image, be sure to register your email on Gravatar: https://en.gravatar.com/

+* Note: this project was created using Rails version 4

 ## Built With